This article explains how to export a list of all “Scheduled Tasks” in Windows 11.

 Scheduled tasks are automated tasks that run at specified times or when certain events occur in Windows.
 These tasks can include launching programs, running scripts, backing up files, or performing system maintenance.

 On Windows, you can view all scheduled tasks.
-You can also export a list all the scheduled tasks on your machine.
+You can also export a list of all the scheduled tasks on your machine.

 Learning how to export all scheduled tasks on Windows can be helpful in a number of ways.
 For instance, it can help you create a backup of all your scheduled tasks, which you can restore later if needed.
 It can also help you transfer your scheduled tasks to another computer or share them with others.